United States responses to the COVID-19 pandemic: Vaccine research, development, and deployment

 From early 2020, more than 70 companies worldwide (with five or six operating primarily in the U.S.) began vaccine research.
 In preparation for large-scale production, Congress set aside more than $3.5 billion for this purpose as part of the CARES Act.
 On August 5, 2020, the United States agreed to pay Johnson and Johnson more than $1 billion to create 100 million doses of COVID-19 vaccine.
 The deal gave the U.S. an option to order an additional 200 million doses.
-The doses were supposed to be provided for free to Americans if they are used in a COVID-19 vaccination campaign.
+The doses were supposed to be provided for free to Americans if they were used in a COVID-19 vaccination campaign.

 BIO, a trade group including all makers of coronavirus vaccines except AstraZeneca, tried to persuade Secretary Azar to publish strict FDA guidelines that could help ensure the safety and public uptake of the vaccine.
 Politics impacted scientific practice, however, when the chief of staff Mark Meadows blocked the FDA when it was realized that the timing of the provisions would make it impossible for a vaccine to be authorized before the November election.
 Ultimately, the guidelines emerged from the Office of Management and Budget and were published on the FDA website.

 On November 20, 2020, the Pfizer–BioNTech partnership submitted a request for emergency use authorization for its vaccine to the Food and Drug Administration (FDA), which was granted on December 11.
 On December 18, 2020, the FDA granted the Moderna vaccine emergency use authorization, which Moderna had requested on November 30, 2020.

 Starting on December 14, 2020, the first doses of COVID-19 vaccine were administered.
 The CDC and each state keep track of the number of vaccines administered.

 After taking office in January 2021, new president Joe Biden signed an executive order to increase production and distribution of vaccines, aiming to have a hundred million doses administered within his first 100 days in office.
 On February 13, 2021, the CDC published data showing that 50.6 million doses had been administered to 37 million people, 13 million fully vaccinated and the rest awaiting their second dose.

 In an address on March 11, 2021, Biden announced that he would push for all states to make vaccination available universally to all adults no later than May 1 and announced other planned initiatives to enhance and widen distribution.